TakafumiSakagami/cpiaengine/README.md

 ###  presets(bgpos, dialogue_layout, textbox, internal_window, external_window);

-This simply triggers the code in `void presets`, enabling the settings made by changing bgpos and dialogue_layout.
+This simply triggers the code in `void presets`, which enables the settings made by changing bgpos and dialogue_layout.

-Only needs to be specified if changed/updated.
+Only needs to be specified if the bgpos or dialogue_layout are changed.

 ###  bgimg.set_item(bn::regular_bg_items::bg01);

+For background images.

 Sets the background image to a `regular_bg_items` object.
 This is an image file, such as `bg01.bmp`.

 Only needs to be specified if changed/updated.

 ###  spimg.set_item(bn::regular_bg_items::sp01);

+For character sprites and CGs.

 Sets the character sprite to a `regular_bg_items` object.
 This is an image file, such as `sp01.bmp`.